elastio/contrib/cleanup-imported-ebs-snapshots/README.md

 The source code of the lambda is written in TypeScript in a single file `src/index.ts`.
 It is specifically all in one file to make it simple to paste it into the Cloudformation template afterwards.

-Because the source code for the lambda function is written in a separate TypeScript there is a build step.
+Because the source code for the lambda function is written in a separate TypeScript file there is a build step.
 First of all, install the dependencies.
 You need to do it only once.

 ```bash
 npm install